The “Day 2” Broadcom Reality Check: VCF Operations: Decoupling the Stack When You Can’t Decouple the License

 If you are running standard rack-mount servers (Cisco UCS, HPE ProLiant, Dell PowerEdge) and your team is comfortable with vLifecycle Manager (vLCM), you do not strictly need SDDC Manager for every cluster.

-You can consume your VCF license entitlements on a standard vSphere cluster without bringing it under the full management umbrella of SDDC Manager.
+You can run VCF operations on a standard vSphere cluster without bringing every cluster under the full SDDC Manager umbrella.
 This preserves your ability to patch vCenter and ESXi independently—critical for rapid security responses in the age of ransomware.

 Strategy 3: Decoupling the “Value Add”

-If you are forced to pay for the full stack, you naturally want to extract value.
-But that value doesn’t have to come from the VMware binaries.
+If you are forced to pay for the full stack, the goal of day-2 VCF operations is to extract value without inheriting complexity.

 We recently broke down the complexity of migrating these security rules in our guide: Translating the Stack: A Field Guide to Migrating NSX-T Security.
 The lesson there applies here: don’t implement complexity unless the business outcome demands it.